AlexaDeWit/VentionTest/README.md

 - A recent version of NodeJS
 - A working version of a ruby environment management tool (rvm etc)
+- SQLlite3 installed (required for the ruby gem)

 ### FrontEnd

 ### Backend

+An important note.
+As this was developed on a Windows 10 operating system, the sqlite3 gem has been changed out.

+If one is using the application from another operating system and encountering issues due to this, please update the `Gemfile` to use the normal `sqlite3` gem, rather than the specified fork.

 ## Note